KHAAdotPK/Transformer-Encoder-Decoder/Documents/VisualizingANeuralMachineTranslationModel(MechanicsOfSeq2seqModelsWithAttention).md

 birds -0.467162 -0.036999 -0.040974 0.019772 0.885775 0.527786 1.059645 1.215737 -0.587111 -0.251593 1.273645 0.139854 -0.948526 -0.732949 -0.197380 -0.882619 2.282855 -0.004618 -1.949643 -0.799179 -0.618504 -0.258405 0.879007 0.181021 0.936570 -1.048642 -0.138906 -0.544141 -0.359967 -1.284610 0.503619 0.693182 -1.666434 -0.480470 1.760978 -0.527589 -1.091076 -0.840732 -0.062099 -0.246962 -1.595210 0.522291 -0.419830 -1.111785 -0.497824 0.545630 -1.536440 0.622187 -0.168387 1.315373
 ```

+- **"**By design, a RNN takes two inputs at each time step: an input (in the case of the encoder, one word from the input sentence), and a hidden state.**"**

+    - The hidden state represents the output of the hidden layer in an RNN at a specific time step.
+It encapsulates information from the input sequence up to that point and is passed along to subsequent time steps.
+Hence, RNNs process input sequences one step at a time, and at the final step, the hidden state is the result of sequential updates applied at each time step, **influenced by one word (or input unit) at a time from the input sequence and the hidden states from earlier steps**."

+    - In a sentence like "The cat sat on the...", the hidden state at the word "on" includes the cumulative **context vector** from "The cat sat on".

+- **"**The **context vector** turned out to be a bottleneck for these types of models.**"**

+    - **The Word (or Token) as Context**.
+        These fixed-size embeddings can fail to capture the full complexity of a word's meaning, especially in context.
+For instance: The word "bank" in "river bank" vs. "financial bank" may be mapped to the same vector, leading to loss of contextual meaning.

+    - **Bottleneck from Hidden States**.
+        The **hidden state** in RNNs summarizes the entire sequence up to a given time step into a fixed-size vector.
+For long sequences, the **hidden state** struggles to retain information about early inputs, leading to problems like the vanishing gradient problem during training.